TuringLang/DynamicPPL.jl/src/logp.md

     This function evaluates the `log posterior` for chain.
     -- Inputs
         model: the probabilistic model instance;
-        chain: either an MCMC chain (i.e. an array of sample parameter values) or a single data point.
+        chain: an MCMC chain object.
     -- Outputs
         lls_dict: a dictionary with the data point as its key, and the `log posterior` as its value.
     """